 It’s time for our main event, EA’s UFC game!
 After months of hype surrounding UFC’s transition to the next gen consoles, does the game live up to being a main event or feel more like a prelim fight?
-The big thing EA promised is that the player would “feel the fight”… something I don’t want to do; I don’t want to feel the force behind Cain Velasquez’s punch or being choked out by Urijah Faber.
+The big thing EA promised is that the player would “feel the fight”… something I don’t want to do; I don’t want to feel the force behind Cain Velasquez’s punch or being choked out by Urijah Faber, these guys use legal steroids roids to stay that strong.
 Doesn’t sound like a fun experience to me, and it comes off as a weird slogan for the game.
 Based on Dana White’s laugh when EA said that at E3 in 2013, I think he’d agree.
 Unfortunately for this game, it comes off feeling more like a fighter that needs more training before jumping into the octagon.

 For a sport that’s growing in popularity, the smartest move EA could make was placing all the popular fighters and champions in the game.
 Big names like current Bantamweight Champion TJ Dillashaw and welterweight contenders Tyron Woodley and Matt Brown are missing, and I’m sure there are more.
 While it’s tough to predict who’s going to be in the top rankings, these fighters have been in the top ranks for the last year and are sorely missed.
 There should be at least the top 15-20 fighters per division in the game.
 Having Bruce Lee as a playable character is…interesting, but having old-school fighters like Mark Coleman, Don Frye, Bas Rutten and Randy Couture as well would have been better.
 After all, they have Royce Gracie in the game, it shouldn’t be difficult to add great fighters of the past.
 Think about how many cool past vs. present matches that could be explored if they had a ‘legends’ roster.